my1396/Econ-Study/_posts/2023-07-04-Econ-Notes.md

 Normal Distribution $N(\mu, \sigma^2)$.
 The 2nd parameter is variance.

-*Degenerate* distribution: sometimes called a constant distribution, is a distribution of a degenerate random variable — a constant with probability of 1.
-In other words, a random variable X has a single possible value.
-E.g., a weighted die (or one that has a number 6 on all faces) always lands on the number six, so the probability of a six (P(6)) is 1.
+*Degenerate* distribution: sometimes called a constant distribution, is a distribution of a degenerate random variable — a constant with probability of 1. \
+In other words, a random variable $X$ has a single possible value.
+E.g., a weighted die (or one that has a number 6 on all faces) always lands on the number six, so the probability of a six is 1 ($P_X(X=6)=1$).

-## **Geometry**
+## Geometry

 **Quadrant** (plane geometry)